SeiichiroYoshioka/Pyfhel-CKKS/README.md

 **Pyfhel-CKKS**: **PY**thon **F**or **H**omomorphic **E**ncryption **L**ibraries (CKKS Port).

+*THIS REPO HAS BEEN ARCHIVED.
+SUPPORT FOR CKKS AND LOW-LEVEL POLYNOMIAL ACCESS HAS BEEN UPSTREAMED INTO THE MAIN PYFHEL REPO*

 * **_Version_**: [_v3.0.3_]
 * **_Status_**: STABLE
 * **_Description_**: Allows ADDITION, SUBSTRACTION, MULTIPLICATION, SCALAR PRODUCT over encrypted vectors|scalars of integers|binaries.
 This library acts as optimized Python API for the most advanced C++ HE libraries.